MAP (Membership by Assessment of Performance)

 A comprehensive portfolio of 13 criteria covering all aspects of your practice, to be submitted within a year of application.
 After marking by a panel of MAP assessors (all experienced GPs), some candidates will be asked to meet a further panel to discuss their submission.
-Prior to the submission of the portfolio to the MAP team, all contents must have been submitted for discussion at one or more of the candidate’s main annual appraisals for revalidation, organised through their Designated Body (e.g. NHS Area Team or Health Board).
-The candidate will be required to sign a statement that this has been done and that each relevant appraisal was signed off successfully.
+Prior to submission of the portfolio to the MAP team, all candidates must sign a declaration that all criteria completed before their last annual appraisal meeting were submitted for discussion at that meeting (or a previous meeting) and that any such appraisal meeting was signed off successfully.
+Any criteria completed after the last appraisal meeting will be discussed at a future meeting.
 Only then will the Portfolio be assessed by MAP Assessors.

 What resources are there to help me?

 The MAP Handbook, detailed guidance and advice are available below.
 Your local RCGP faculty will be able to put you in touch with past and current candidates in your area and also will occasionally run MAP Study Days.
 The MAP office at the RCGP, 30 Euston Square, London is here to answer your queries.

 Once your application is accepted you will receive Associate RCGP membership for the next twelve months.
 Membership brings with it benefits including publications and bulletins; the Revalidation ePortfolio and the Online Learning Environment (OLE); courses and careers information; and networking opportunities, including the annual National Conference.
 For more details contact RCGP Membership on firstname.lastname@example.org.

 MAP requires candidates to complete a portfolio of activities they carry out during the working day.
 The portfolio breaks these down into 13 separate criteria which should be relevant to and achievable by GPs with a wide variety of work patterns.
 Five criteria are also required for Revalidation: quality improvement programmes, significant event audit, complaints and compliments, colleague feedback and patient feedback.